nobrefelipe/flutter-cartoons-app/README.md

 # Flutter Favorite Cartoons App

-Cartoons, vivid colors, animations and transitions.
-What's better than that?
-Flutter!
 In this experiment I implemented a concept from Dribbble designer Brio6.

 This is a simple concept but full of nice opportunities to learn what Flutter has to offer.